elwyncrestha/spring-email-microservices/README.md

 [eureka service(for discovery] [config-service(remote configuration)] [auth-service(handles security)] [hystrix-dashboard (for monitoring)]

+Actuator is using for services monitoring on (/application/health in each service context)

 For detail tracing we could use zipking for distributed tracing (not used in this demo, but possible)

 Frontent (client-frontend) is not completed.
 I used angualr and faced some CORS problems with reactive web (didn't have time to investigate more).
 More about this in detalis below.